Soil Testing

 What you will receive

-Results are received within 10 business days of shipping date (we ship the samples to the lab every Friday).
-Report will include translation of technical terms and crop specific amendment recommendations, as well as the following nutrient report:
+Results are received within 10-15 business days of shipping date.
+The report will include translation of technical terms and crop specific amendment recommendations, as well as the following nutrient report:

 • Organic Matter (%)